-21.10.4 Arbitration Panel - Selection Of Arbitrator
+21.12.4 Arbitration Panel - Selection Of Arbitrator

-If the County and the Union are unable to reach a mutual agreement on the selection of an arbitrator within 24 calendar days from the date the request for arbitration is submitted to County Counsel and the Employee Relations Manager (Section 21.10.2), the arbitrator next on this list of qualified arbitrators shall be automatically appointed.
-Once an arbitrator has been appointed and utilized for an arbitration, that arbitrator shall be placed at the bottom of the list.
+If the County and the Union are unable to reach a mutual agreement on the selection of an arbitrator within 24 calendar days from the date the request for arbitration is submitted to County Counsel and the Employee Relations Manager (Section 21.12.2), the parties shall submit a request to the California State Conciliation Service for a list of eleven (11) qualified arbitrators.
+The parties shall select the arbitrator by alternately striking names with the first strike determined by chance.